paciowg/base-fhir-ri-client/README.md

 # Base FHIR Client (Rails)

 Provides the boilerplate code for jumpstarting any rails-based FHIR client.

-Configured for Heroku deployment (`rails_12factor` gem included, and db configured to use `pg` instead of `sqlite3`)
+Configured for Heroku deployment.

 ## Use